threadi/image-upload-for-imgur/readme.txt

 == Description ==

 Upload images in Block Editor directly to imgur.
 You need API credentials from imgur to use this plugin.

+= Repository =

+The development repository is on [GitHub](https://github.com/threadi/imgur-image-upload).

 ---